flutter/cocoon/agent/README.md

 about how to create the agent and acquire an authentication token to connect it to Cocoon.

-To authenticate with Firebase read go/flutter-cocoon.
+For authentication instructions read go/flutter-cocoon.

-At the end of this exercise you should have an agent ID, a Cocoon auth token and a Firebase auth token.
+At the end of this exercise you should have an agent ID and an agent auth token.

 ### config.yaml